The Benefits of Company Awards

 Creating a winning entry might involve gathering information from across your organization, seeking endorsements from happy customers or clients, and ensuring that your CEO signs off on the content.

-Giving one person the responsibility, and time, to collect this information will simplify the process, and more likely ensure that it gets done.
+Giving one person the responsibility, and time, to project manage your application and collect the information needed will simplify the process, and more likely ensure that it gets done.

 Assuming they're not your competition this time around, find out why previous winners thought they had won.
 Don't be afraid to ask for their ideas about how to win, and find out whether the benefits of winning made the effort of entering worthwhile.

 Before you start writing out your application, take a close look at the criteria.
 What do you need to include to ensure you meet the application guidelines.

 Make a list of the essential facts and figures you need to include.
 Then build a story of your success around them.
 It's human nature to respond to stories, so this is a great way of engaging the judges and standing out from the other awards candidates.